Disney's Hollywood Studios: History

 In the 2010s, Disney began phasing out the park's "studio-like" attractions that headlined the park during its early years of operation.
 This included the closure of the park's Studio Backlot Tour, American Idol Experience, and the Legend of Captain Jack Sparrow attractions in 2014.
 The following year, the Sorcerer's Hat was removed and the original sightlines from Hollywood Boulevard to the park's Chinese Theatre were restored.
 In March 2015, during an annual shareholders meeting, Disney CEO Bob Iger hinted at another possible name change for the park due to the changes coming in the near future.
 However, the company denied the rumors of a name change in February 2018.
 The park continued to close more studio-themed attraction; in April 2016, the majority of Streets of America—including the backlot street facades, the Lights, Motors, Action!
 Extreme Stunt Show, the Earffel Tower, and the remaining backstage areas—was closed and demolished in preparation for Star Wars: Galaxy's Edge and Toy Story Land.
 In 2017, the Great Movie Ride closed as the final remaining opening-day attraction and was replaced by Mickey & Minnie's Runaway Railway in 2020.

 The park was closed from March 16 to July 15, 2020, due to the COVID-19 pandemic in Florida.
 In 2025, Muppet*Vision 3D and the surrounding Muppet-themed courtyard was closed.
 The area is expected to be re-themed to Pixar's Monsters, Inc. franchise, including Disney's first suspended roller coaster.
+Also, in 2025, the Florida version of Star Wars Launch Bay and the entire Animation Courtyard closed and make way for a new land as The Walt Disney Studios Lot, which is the named after the real-life studio campus in California, in the summer of 2026.
+On March 2, 2026, Rock 'n' Roller Coaster Starring Aerosmith closed and was rethemed as Rock 'n' Roller Coaster Starring The Muppets, which reopened on May 26.